akivajackson/akivajackson.github.io/content/blog/tax-deductions.md

 Even better if you bunch with someone else!
 If you and your friend pool your money and one of you donates every 3 years, you get a deduction of ($14,600\*5 + $60,000)/2 = $66,500 each.

 #### Donor Advised Funds
 A complicated system with some fees that enables you to give a lot of money at once for tax purposes but then disburse it slowly.
 Useful if you care a lot about giving the money slowly, and maybe make it easier to give stock.
+See [here](https://forum.effectivealtruism.org/posts/rWpACQDv5GxgvDx9s/how-to-optimize-your-taxes-as-a-donor-in-the-us-donate) for more information.

 ### 4. Give stocks
 You then don't pay capital gains and still get the income tax deduction ([Fidelity](https://www.fidelitycharitable.org/articles/4-reasons-to-donate-stock-to-charity.html#:~:text=But%20if%20you%20donate%20the,amount%20allowed%20by%20the%20IRS.)), which can save you 15% of earnings which can be especially good on old, appreciated stocks.
 Eg if you give $10k in stock that has been invested in the VTI for the past ten years.
 The cost basis of that is ~$100 and it is worth ~$270 so you would pay almost $1,000 of capital gains tax if you sold that.
 So it makes it an extra $1k cheaper to donate that $10k, on top of the [income tax savings](#3-have-a-friend-with-a-higher-marginal-tax-rate-give-the-money).